RillVicosuh/Reddit-Search-Engine/README.md

 1. Navigate to your project directory.

-2. Run the following command to index all the Reddit posts in the JSON file located in the `reddit_data` folder:
+2. Run the following command to index all the Reddit posts in the JSON file located in the `output_directory` folder:

     ```
     python3 pylucene.py